abarreraaponte/deno-wasm/docs/pitch.md

 ## Pitch:

 Tired of rigid, expensive software solutions that don't fit your unique business needs?
-Introducing **EntropyDB**, a revolutionary platform that empowers companies to build their own, tailored transactional systems.
+Introducing **KitLedger**, a revolutionary platform that empowers companies to build their own, tailored transactional systems.

 ## Explanation:

 As a seasoned ERP consultant, I've witnessed firsthand the limitations of traditional software solutions, often requiring significant investments, lengthy implementation processes, and compromising a company's ability to adapt to changing business needs.

-To address these challenges, I've developed **EntropyDB** – a flexible, scalable foundation for building custom transactional systems.
-Unlike traditional solutions, **EntropyDB** provides the core structure, including double-entry accounting and transactional consistency, without dictating specific business processes.
+To address these challenges, I've developed **KitLedger** – a flexible, scalable foundation for building custom transactional systems.
+Unlike traditional solutions, **KitLedger** provides the core structure, including double-entry accounting and transactional consistency, without dictating specific business processes.

 ## Key Benefits: